vishvAsa/jyotiSham/content/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/06_SOLAR_CALENDAR_IN_THE_SiddhAnta_JYOTISHA_PERIOD.md

 Kautiliya Arthadastra Nakgatrai stiprcchantar bālam artho'tiyartate Artho hyarthasya nakpatram kim karięyanti tārakāh.

 to the Sungod.: Professional astrologers) in:imang parts of India, admit to being descendants tof these Sakadvipi" -Brāhmagas and probably many of the eminent astronomers like.
 Aryabhaṭa and Varahamihira who made great scientfic contributions to 'astronomy belonged to this race.
-The planetary Sungod is always shown with high boots on, as in the case of Central Asian kings (e.g., Kaniska)...
+The planetary Sungod is always shown with high boots on, as in the case of Central Asian kings (e.g., Kaniṣka)...

 It is a task for the historian to trace how the steps in which the importation of western astronomical knowledge took place for the Siddhāntas, which incorporate this knowledge and are all a few centuries later, and many of them bear no date. .